Tycro-Games/tycro-games.github.io/_projects/GS Map Editor.md

 ### Generating meshes?

 This is one of the techniques used in **EU4**!
 In fact, there are profiling results showing that rendering the border meshes takes **most of the rendering**, which you can find **[here](https://www.hlsl.co.uk/blog/2018/7/18/what-can-we-learn-from-gpu-frame-captures-europa-universalis-4)**.
 This makes the technique quite complicated, requiring **triangulation** in order to achieve arbitrary shapes based on the province map.
-In addition, the fact that EU4 takes **90% from its render time** for the borders according to the previous article makes it less appealing to pursue.
+In addition, the fact that EU4 takes **90% of its render time** for the borders according to the previous article makes it less appealing to pursue.

 ![Screenshot from Europa Universalis IV showing mesh-generated borders between neighboring countries](../assets/media/gs_map/eu4_borders.png)
 *Mesh Generated borders based on the neighboring countries from EU4*

 ### SVG approach

-I found a repo generating SVG maps based on the EU4 game data and textures as **[oikoumene](https://github.com/primislas/eu4-svg-map)**.
+I found a repo from **[primislas](https://github.com/primislas/eu4-svg-map)** based on [oikoumene](https://github.com/primislas/oikoumene) which generates SVG maps based on the EU4 game data and textures.
 They only use **vector based approaches** to create borders between countries or provinces which is impressive in itself.
 It is an educated guess that EU4 uses a similar technique with multiple passes over the `province map` to create curves around the provinces and smooth them out in subsequent passes.
 My personal opinion is that they create a layered approach to their borders, so they might use a combination of techniques.

 This technique is **ideal** and their results speak for themselves.
 They are **scalable** and provide near identical results as the borders from the game in terms of shapes.
 The downside is the time needed to be invested in order to only generate the most basic province borders and the complexity that comes with that.